-GASB Statement No. 100, Accounting Changes and Error Corrections, This Statement establishes accounting and financial reporting requirements for (a) accounting changes and (b) the correction of an error in previously issued financial statements (error correction).
+GASB Statement No. 100, Accounting Changes and Error Corrections.
+This Statement establishes accounting and financial reporting requirements for (a) accounting changes and (b) the correction of an error in previously issued financial statements (error correction).
 This Statement defines accounting changes as changes in accounting principles, changes in accounting estimates, and changes to or within the financial reporting entity and describes the transactions or other events that constitute those changes.
 This Statement prescribes the accounting and financial reporting for (1) each type of accounting change and (2) error corrections.
 This Statement requires that (a) changes in accounting principles and error corrections be reported retroactively by restating prior periods, (b) changes to or within the financial reporting entity be reported by adjusting beginning balances of the current period, and (c) changes in accounting estimates be reported prospectively by recognizing the change in the current period.
 This Statement requires disclosure in notes to financial statements of descriptive information about accounting changes and error corrections, such as their nature.
 In addition, information about the quantitative effects on beginning balances of each accounting change and error correction should be disclosed by reporting unit in a tabular format to reconcile beginning balances as previously reported to beginning balances as restated.
 Furthermore, this Statement addresses how information that is affected by a change in accounting principle or error correction should be presented in required supplementary information (RSI) and supplementary information (SI).
-The requirements for this Statement are effective for the fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
+There were no significant impacts of implementing this Statement.